maxgromov/receipt-processor-challenge/README.md

 # Run application

 1 .
-Clone ropository from github to your local machine

-2 .
 You need to have a Docker for the next steps.
 Download from https://www.docker.com/

-3 .
+2 .
 In Terminal/Bash (macos, linux) OR Comandline/PowerShell (Windows) run the following command:

 ```
 docker build -t receipt-processor --build-arg GIT_REPO=https://github.com/maxgromov/receipt-processor-challenge .
 ```

-OR if you want work from local repository
+OR if you want work from local repository (clone ropository from github to your local machine) and from root aplication foldelr

 ```
 docker build -t receipt-processor .